Sereg20/Task_Center/S4HANA_config/2 Task Center Config/README.md

 ![Assigned Role](./Images/5.7.1.png "Assigned Role")

-As a result, the role for Task Detail Service is assigned to the Business User
+As a result, the role for Task Detail Service has been assigned to the Business User

 Proceed to the next part: [IPS Configuration](https://github.com/Sereg20/Task_Center/blob/master/IPS_config/README.md)